1Now the Queen of Sheba had been hearing of the fame of Solomon concerning the name of Yahweh, and she came to test him with difficult questions.

 11Also, the fleet of Hiram that brought gold from Ophir brought from Ophir a great abundance of almug trees and precious stones.

-12The king made staircases for the house of Yahweh and for the king’s house from the almug wood, also harps and stringed instruments for the singers; no such almug wood had come before, and none has been seen again until to this day.
+12The king made staircases for the house of Yahweh and for the king’s house from the almug wood, also harps and lyres for the singers; no such almug wood had come before, and none has been seen again until to this day.

 14Now the weight of gold that came to Solomon in a single year was 666 talents of gold,